giantswarm/docs/src/content/advanced/high-availability/control-plane/index.md

 - Short API downtimes are still possible during cluster modifications, especially when the leader of the etcd cluster (the member that handles write requests) changes.
 This happens when the node that hosts the etcd leader has to be modified.
-Typical cases for this would be an upgrade to a newer workload cluster release or the conversion from a single to multiple master nodes.
+Typical cases for this would be an upgrade to a newer workload cluster release or the conversion from a single to multiple control plane nodes.
 These downtimes are expected to last only a few seconds.
-- Conversion of a cluster from high availability (three masters) to a single master node is not possible.
+- Conversion of a cluster from high availability (three control plane nodes) to a single control plane node is not possible.